 Call us to set up your custom trip today!
 800-669-3474

 Reservations & Rates

-Your angling package at Tarpon Cay includes the number days fishing specified in your package, accommodations, meet-and-greet service at the airport or hotel, round trip ground transfer between Cancun and San Felipe, all meals, fishing license, and applicable Mexican VAT taxes.
+Your angling package at Tarpon Cay Lodge includes the number days fishing specified in your package, accommodations, meet-and-greet service at the airport or hotel, round trip ground transfer between Cancun and Rio Largtos (Wednesdays and Saturdays), all meals, fishing license, and applicable Mexican VAT taxes.

 Seasons at Tarpon Cay Lodge

 Tarpon Cay operates from early April right through the end of November.
 This time of year the weather is typically the calmest, and predictable, making for good conditions for fishing for tarpon.
 The west side of the Yucatan is much more protected that the East Coast, Caribbean facing side.
 Winds are typically much calmer, especially the early morning and late afternoon hours the guides at Tarpon Cay prefer to fish.
 The eelgrass flats are in perfect condition this time of year for tarpon nursery to thrive.

 The weather is always the key to seeing and getting shots at cruising tarpon.
 That being said, the best chance for the best weather and best fishing is April through October into November, which is why that is their operating season.